 As Jaro says, uranium with enrichment below 20% is considered LEU.

-will be between 40 and 50 times that of the LWR (which is considerably less
+utilization will be between 40 and 50 times that of the LWR (which is

-produced 60 tons of fission products and will still contain more than 60
+have produced 60 tons of fission products and will still contain more

-tons of unused uranium, along with probably a few tons of long-lived
+than 60 tons of unused uranium, along with probably a few tons of

-transuranic actinides -- so its initial fuel loading had to contain more
+long-lived transuranic actinides -- so its initial fuel loading had

-And, with close to 100% utilization of the uranium, the waste will contain
+year.
+And, with close to 100% utilization of the uranium, the waste

 At 04:07 PM 5/18/2013, David Lee wrote: